classdojo/policies/website-privacy.md

 NOTE: &#39;Elisette - until we figure out how we are doing this for website visitors, we will need to link out to an FAQ that essentially is not yet finalized.&#39;] here.
 You may also exercise your control or choices with the communications we send you as set forth in &quot;Communications from ClassDojo **[****LINK****]**&quot; section below.

 We aim to maintain our services in a manner that protects information from accidental or malicious destruction.
 Because of this, even after you update or delete personal information you have provided us from our Service, your personal information may be retained in our backup files and archives for a reasonable period of time as necessary for our legitimate business interests, such as fraud detection and prevention and enhancing safety.
 If you are a California resident, we may also retain personal information as set forth under the California Consumer Privacy Act (&quot;CCPA&quot;).
-Please see our
-#
-[ANNOTATION:

-BY &#39;Jill Nissen&#39;
-ON &#39;2019-12-26T18:52:40&#39;
-NOTE: &#39;link to new FAQ - same one as set up in Product PP:&#39;
-NOTE: &#39;Deletion Request Rights&#39;
-NOTE: &#39;You have the right to request that ClassDojo delete any of your personal information [link to the definition] that we collected from you and retained, subject to certain exceptions.
-Once we receive and confirm your verifiable consumer request [link to that FAQ], we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.&#39;
-NOTE: &#39;We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to:&#39;
-NOTE: &#39;\*Complete the transaction for which we collected the personal information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform our contract with you.&#39;
-NOTE: &#39;\* Detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, or prosecute those responsible for such activities.&#39;
-NOTE: &#39;\* Debug products to identify and repair errors that impair existing intended functionality.&#39;
-NOTE: &#39;\* Exercise free speech, ensure the right of another consumer to exercise their free speech rights, or exercise another right provided for by law.&#39;
-NOTE: &#39;Comply with the California Electronic Communications Privacy Act (Cal.
-Penal Code § 1546 seq.).&#39;
-NOTE: &#39;\* Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws, when the information&#39;s deletion may likely render impossible or seriously impair the research&#39;s achievement, if you previously provided informed consent.&#39;
-NOTE: &#39;Enable solely internal uses that are reasonably aligned with consumer expectations based on your relationship with us.&#39;
-NOTE: &#39;\* Comply with a legal obligation.&#39;
-NOTE: &#39;Make other internal and lawful uses of that information that are compatible with the context in which you provided it.&#39;]
-FAQ for more information if you are a California resident.
+Please see our FAQ for more information if you are a California resident.

 We may reject requests for access, change or deletion that are unreasonably repetitive (more than 2 times per year for access requests),  risk the privacy of others, or would be extremely impractical (for instance, requests concerning information residing on backup systems).
 In some cases, we won&#39;t be able to guarantee complete access due to legal restrictions - for example, you will not be allowed to access files that contain information about other users or information that is confidential to us.